Stocks Rally Following Janet Yellens Conference and Scotlands Historic Referendum

 Despite a decline in starts and permits from July, homebuilders’ confidence in the market soared to 59.0, according to the National Association of Home Builders/Wells Fargo builder sentiment index.
 This is the highest such reading since November 2005, before the housing bubble collapsed.

-We might see stronger growth in the housing market very soon, as U.S. fixed mortgage rates had their biggest weekly jump of the year, following the increase in 10-year Treasury yields on the heels of Yellen’s press conference.
+We might see stronger growth in the housing market very soon, as U.S. fixed mortgage rates recently had their biggest weekly jump of the year, following the increase in 10-year Treasury yields on the heels of Yellen’s press conference.
 This might help light a fire under hesitant homebuyers and encourage them to act.
 According to the Mortgage Bankers Association’s (MBA) weekly survey, mortgage applications rose 7.9 percent from a week earlier.

 Through the 12 months ended August 2014, the annual U.S. inflation rate is 1.7 percent, below many economists’ and Fed policymakers’ hopeful estimate of 2 percent.